Work of Act (GbR) is a production platform for contemporary choreographic

 Evolving from their former collective mamaza, the artists initiated this new structure,

 where they explore and develop choreographic practices in dialogue with a network of creators of various disciplines.
+They are part of the artists group HOOD that was initiated in 2016.

 Their projects are produced and disseminated in cooperation with local and international partner organisations and venues.
 In addition